Juneteenth celebrated in week of events at center

-RACINE — Racine Parks, Recreation & Cultural Services will host a week of free events June 10-17 for the 2023 Juneteenth celebration at Dr. John Bryant Community Center, 601 21st St.
+RACINE — Racine Parks, Recreation & Cultural Services will host a week of free events June 10-17 for the 2023 Juneteenth celebration at Dr. John Bryant Community Center, 601 Caron Butler Drive.

 Juneteenth, also known as Juneteenth Independence Day or Freedom Day, is a holiday that commemorates the June 19, 1865, announcement of the abolition of slavery in Texas, and more generally the emancipation of Black slaves throughout the Confederate south.